Multi-Hop Fact Checking of Political Claims: Introduction

 \section{Introduction}

-Advancing machine learning models' performance has increased the interest in automating tasks that involve more complex reasoning, where a conclusion can be reached only after following a chain of arguments.
-To this end, multi-hop datasets and models have been introduced to provide guidance and learn to combine information from several sentences to arrive at an answer.
-While most of them concentrate on question answering, fact checking is another task that often requires a combination of multiple evidence pieces to predict the veracity of a claim.
+Recent progress in machine learning has seen interest in automating complex reasoning, where a conclusion can be reached only after following logically connected arguments.
+To this end, multi-hop datasets and models have been introduced, which learn to combine information from several sentences to arrive at an answer.
+While most of them concentrate on question answering, fact checking is another task that often requires a combination of multiple evidence pieces to predict a claim's veracity.

-However, most of the existing fact checking models optimize only the veracity label prediction objective and assume that the task requires a single inference step.
-Such models ignore that often several linked evidence chunks have to be explicitly retrieved in multiple steps and combined to make the correct veracity prediction.
-Apart from that, they do not provide explanations of their decision-making, which is an essential part of the fact checking process.
+Existing fact checking models usually optimize only the veracity prediction objective and assume that the task requires a single inference step.
+Such models ignore that often several linked evidence chunks have to be explicitly retrieved and combined to make the correct veracity prediction.
+Moreover, they do not provide explanations of their decision-making, which is an essential part of fact checking.

-\citet{fc-expl} note the importance of providing explanations of fact checking verdicts.
-The authors use the LIAR-PLUS~\cite{alhindi-etal-2018-evidence} dataset to learn extractive explanations over PolitiFact articles.
-Their models optimize a ROUGE score metric w.r.t. a gold explanation.
-However, the dataset does not provide guidance on the multiple separate pieces of relevant evidence chunks that have to be linked and assume that the explanation requires a single reasoning step.
-FEVER~\citep{fever} is another fact checking dataset, which contains annotations of evidence sentences located in Wikipedia pages.
+\citet{fc-expl} note the importance of providing explanations for fact checking verdicts, and propose an extractive summarization model, which optimizes a ROUGE score metric w.r.t. a gold explanation.
+Gold explanations for this are obtained from the LIAR-PLUS~\citep{alhindi-etal-2018-evidence} dataset, which is constructed from PolitiFact\footnote{\url{https://www.politifact.com/}} articles written by professional fact checking journalists.
+However, the dataset does not provide guidance on the several relevant evidence pieces that have to be linked and assume that the explanation requires a single reasoning step.
+FEVER~\citep{fever} is another fact checking dataset, which contains annotations of evidence sentences from Wikipedia pages.
 However, it consists of manually augmented claims, which require limited reasoning capabilities for verification as the evidence mostly consists of one or two sentences.